mmore500/mmore500.github.io/_posts/2019-11-17-twitter-bestiary.md

 ## ...
 Companionship?

 The functional impact of tweets isn't always just on the readership.
-Academics are people too [[1]](https://en.wikipedia.org/wiki/Help:Footnotes), so writing and sharing on social media can provide emotional and creative gratification to the author, too.
+Academics are people too [[citation needed]](https://en.wikipedia.org/wiki/Help:Footnotes), so writing and sharing on social media can provide emotional and creative gratification to the author, too.
 Support from peers is a valuable resource in hard and/or annoying moments.
 The (creative?) act of thinking up something clever to say is satisfying, too.